jaalsh/labracadabrador/content/posts/microservices/observability-correlation-id.md

 ## Scenario

-One issue with microservices and communication between them via HTTP is tracking the users request once it leaves the application and goes off to another application to do something else.
+One issue with microservices and communication between them via HTTP is tracking user requests once they leave the origin application and go off to another application to perform something other task.
 For example, lets say we have 2 applications:

 1. Ice cream order app
 2. Ice cream stock management system